kookmin-sw/capstone-2025-04/docs/chatbot-prd.md

-# PRD: AI Chatbot Assistant for Coding Test Solve Page
+# PRD: AI Chatbot Assistant for Coding Test Solve Page (Client-Side Gemini)

-**Version:** 1.0
+**Version:** 2.0
 **Date:** 2025-04-13
 **Author:** pwh9882

 ## 1. Introduction

 This document outlines the requirements for an AI-powered chatbot assistant integrated into the coding test solving page (`/coding-test/solve`) of the ALPACO platform.
-The chatbot aims to provide helpful, non-spoiling guidance to users while they are working on coding problems.
+The chatbot aims to provide helpful, non-spoiling guidance to users while they are working on coding problems, **using a client-side implementation powered by the Google Gemini API.**

 ## 2. Goals

 - Enhance the user learning experience by providing contextual assistance during problem-solving.
 - Reduce user frustration by offering hints and explanations without revealing the direct solution.
-- Leverage AI (LLM) capabilities to understand user queries related to the problem and their code.
+- Leverage AI (Gemini LLM) capabilities to understand user queries related to the problem and their code.
 - Provide a seamless and interactive experience through real-time streaming responses.

 ## 3. User Stories